Data-to-Insight-Center/Data-Capsule-Appliance-Guest/README.md

 - Missing Dependencies: The build fails early, usually with a message describing why.
 This is painless — just install the missing package(s) and move on.
 - Ubuntu Installation: It's unlikely for Ubuntu's preseed to fail outright, though it can take _very_ long (47min on a MacBook Pro/i7/16G RAM).
 It helps to use a desktop environment, as this allows you to see what's happening during installation.
+- Ubuntu version issues: if Ubuntu version has been updated, please update the links in the ubuntu_vanilla.json file along with the iso name and the sha1 (checksum) value.

 ## Configuration